Beware the "Duper's Delight"!

 The high itself is more than just a superficial reaction to what you've done.
 Research shows that a chemical change takes place within your brain when it perceives a beneficial action taking place.
 Nerve cells release a shot of the neurotransmitter dopamine into the brain, which brings on pleasurable feelings of self-satisfaction.
 And this high is what can lead to a desire to repeat the behavior, sometimes to the point of addiction.

 For some people, though, the rush becomes addictive and can lead to a vicious circle of destructive behavior that can impact reputations, damage workplace relationships, and even undermine careers.
-And because the root cause of the behavior could be anxiety about work, an intention to hide mistakes, or simple greed, the deceptions could, in extreme cases, put a team or organization's stability and security at risk.
-At this point, with the likelihood of others being harmed, the motivating factor stops being the high, and it's the bad behavior and its rewards that becomes addictive.
+In extreme cases, it can put a team or organization's stability and security at risk.

 The motivational thrill can spread, too.
-If other people collaborate with a cheater, or gain from his misdeeds, they can share in the high.
+If other people collaborate with a cheater, or gain from the cheater's misdeeds, they can share in the high.
 And as the rewards of cheating become more widely known, the cheating itself can become more widespread, too.
 This ripple effect can lead to an organizational culture that tolerates dishonesty.
-An organization functions best when everyone works together for a common cause but, if it fails to act on cheating or deception, relationships can suffer and serious behaviors like fraud and embezzlement can follow.

 There are three steps to tackling the issue: recognizing that the problem exists, identifying the tell-tale signs of dishonest behavior, and dealing with those behaviors.